 #

-Hours later, the men still hadn’t returned to the house.
-Vivenna sat quietly, hands in her lap, on their new furniture.
-It was green.
+Hours later, Denth and Tonk Fah still hadn’t returned to the house.
+Vivenna sat quietly on their new furniture, hands in her lap.
+The furnature was green.
 Apparently, white was not an option in T’Telir.

 “What time is it?”
 Vivenna asked quietly.